Quantum Invariants of 3-manifolds and NP vs #P: Computational complexity and quantum circuits

-Computational complexity attempts to classify problems according to the number of basic computation steps\footnote{The notion of computation time can be fully formalized using Turing Machines.
-It is sufficient to think about writing a computer program for the task, and considering the total number of basic instructions (e.g., additions or multiplications) the program must execute on a given input.} required to solve them, expressed as a function of the input size.
-In the simplest case, a problem is described by a subset $L$ of the set $\{0, 1\}^*$ of all bitstrings, and the task is to decide if a given input string is in $L$ or not.
-An important set of examples relates to satisfiability of boolean formulas.
+Computational complexity attempts to classify problems according to the number of basic computation steps required to solve them\footnote{The notion of computation time can be fully formalized using Turing Machines.
+To gain an intuitive understanding, it is sufficient to think about writing a computer program for the task, and considering the total number of basic instructions (e.g., additions or multiplications) the program must execute on a given input.}, expressed as a function of the input size.
+We will assume that the computations are all deterministic, and that both the input and the output is a bitstring.
+An important set of examples concerns the satisfiability problem for boolean formulas.
 Recall that a boolean formula is an expression involving a finite number of input variables (literals), NOTs (negations), ANDs (conjunctions), and ORs (disjunctions).
-In this work, we will assume that all formulas are 3CNF, i.e., a conjunction of clauses where each clause is a disjunction of three literals (negated or not).
-We will also assume that we have fixed some particular encoding of 3CNF formulas as bitstrings.
-The only thing we require about this encoding is that it is linear, i.e., that the length of the bitstring and the length of the formula are related by at most a constant factor; this is straightforward to accomplish.
+In this work, we will assume that all formulas are in 3CNF, that is, a conjunction of clauses where each clause is a disjunction of three (possibly negated) literals.
+Any 3CNF formula can be encoded as a bitstring at linear cost.
+Note that the number of distinct clauses is at most cubic in the number of variables.

-The first relevant problem in satisfiability is assignment checking: given a 3CNF boolean formula $\varphi$ and a setting $x$ of its input variables to values in $\{0, 1\}$, does $\varphi(x)$ evaluate to $0$ (false) or $1$ (true)?
-This can be done in a number of computation steps which is polynomial (in fact, linear) in the length of the description of $\varphi$ and $x$ as bitstrings.
-We thus say that this problem is in the class $P$, consisting of all problems which can be solved in polynomial time.
+The first relevant problem in satisfiability is assignment-checking: given a 3CNF formula $\varphi$ and a setting of its variables to values $x_j \in \{0, 1\}$, does $\varphi(x)$ evaluate to $0$ or $1$?
+Clearly, this can be answered in a number of computation steps which is polynomial in the length of the description of $\varphi$.
+We thus say that this problem is in the class $\P$, consisting of all decision problems which can be solved in polynomial time.